Dikachi-P/alx-system_engineering_devops/0x00-shell_basics/README.md

 6-firstdirectory: create a subdirectory in the tmp directory
 7-movethatfile: move file betty from tmp to /tmp/my_first_directory
 8-firstdelete: delete betty from my_first_directory in the tmp directory
 9-firstdirdeletion: delete my_first_directory from the tmp directory
+10-back: change the working directory to parent directory